UWM Sports Complex In Pontiac To Host Career Fair On June 23

 The career expo will be on Thursday, June 23, from 12 p.m. to 7 p.m. at the UWM Sports Complex located at 867 S Blvd E in Pontiac.

-For additional information and to register for the event, visit here.MORE NEWS: State Police Seize More Than $100K Worth Of Drugs, Arrest 3 In Detroit
+For additional information and to register for the event, visit here.MORE NEWS: Kellogg To Split Into 3 Companies; Snacks, Cereals, Plant-Based Food

 © 2022 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.